 Meter Read |

-This tells you the reading taken from (or estimated for) your electric and/or water meters for the Previous and Current Month.
-By subtracting the Previous reading from the Current reading, we can determine your exact kWh of electricity and units of water usage during this billing period. |
+Indicates the meter reading for your electric and/or water meters for the Current and Previous month.
+The Previous reading amount is subtracted from the Current reading to determine your Usage for kWh of electricity and units of water during this billing period. |

 Meter Multiplier |